eth-cscs/sarus/doc/config/configure_hooks.rst

 ``runcPath`` parameter.

-All the hooks entered in the configuration file must satisfy the :ref:`security requirements <requirements-permissions-security>` for critical files and directories.
+All the hooks entered in the configuration file must satisfy the :ref:`security requirements <post-installation-permissions-security>` for critical files and directories.